Molcas/OpenMolcas/doc/source/users.guide/programs/surfacehop.rst

             Its purpose is the calculation of the relax root for the next step of the SHMD.
             </HELP>

 This module deals with surface hop semiclassical molecular dynamics (SHMD) and has to be used together with module DYNAMIX.
 Its purpose is the calculation of the relax root for the next step of the SHMD.
-In this moment the implemented algorithm under this module is the Tully's fewest switches :cite:`Tully1990`, along with the Hammes-Schiffer/Tully scheme :cite:`Hammes-Schiffer1994` and the decoherence correction proposed by Granucci and Persico :cite:`Granucci2007`.
+The implemented algorithm under this module is the Tully's fewest switches :cite:`Tully1990`, using the Hammes-Schiffer/Tully scheme :cite:`Hammes-Schiffer1994` and the decoherence correction proposed by Granucci and Persico :cite:`Granucci2007`.

+Under the Hammes-Schiffer/Tully scheme, the non-adiabatic population transfer between states of the same multiplicity is determined using the wavefunction overlap between the current timestep and the two previous time-steps, in an interpolation-extrapolation scheme.
+This is done in lieu of calculating explicitly the non-adiabatic coupling, and thus allows for surface-hopping when explicit non-adiabatic coupling is not available or is too expensive.

+There are two methods to calculate the wavefunction overlap available through the SURFACEHOP module.
+The default implementation calls the RASSI module to obtain the overlap matrix between all states at the current and previous timestep.
+The alternative method (previously default) can be requested using the keyword NORASSI and uses instead a dot product of the CI Vectors to approximate the overlap matrix.

 .. _UG\:sec\:surfacehop_output_files: